 - 56 € handling fee

 Important note: As a matter of principle, an appointment must be made with the immigration authority in Dortmund for all matters relating to residence law.
-You will find the contact information on this website (DE).
+You will find the contact information on thecity services' website (only in German).

-The Welcome Service team offers international researchers support in dealing with formalities, in particular an accompaniment to the local immigration office to apply for a residence permit.
+The Welcome Service team offers international researchers support in dealing with formalities, in particular an accompaniment to the local Immigration Office in Dortmund to apply for a residence permit.
 Please contact us and arrange an appointment.

 Please note that the information collected by the Welcome Services does not constitute legally binding information and cannot replace the information provided by experts in the respective field.